Online Classes

 Purging

 There's often talks of detoxing in the spring, having to do with the Liver.
-Here we approach Metal, which is associated with Letting Go, through the large intestine.
-We'll be working on purging stagnant energy (qi) in our body, through some yoga, somatic exercises and qigong forms, as a metaphor for a bigger kind of releasing: The blocks on our path forward, unhelpful patterns that come into play when we try to implement change, and limiting beliefs that keep getting us down.
+Here we approach Metal, associated with Letting Go, through the large intestine.
+We'll be working on purging stagnant energy (Qi) in our body, as a metaphor for releasing the blocks on our path forward, unhelpful patterns that come into play when we try to implement change, and limiting beliefs that keep getting us down.

 -